• Skip to primary navigation

 Desserts as well never wavered far from the customary sweets from way back home in Italy.

-It’s not unusual to use anywhere from 20 to 30 eggs when making la casata from my Paese in the Lazio region of Italy.
+It’s not unusual to use anywhere from 20 to 30 eggs when making la cassata from my Paese in the Lazio region of Italy.

-You’ll find it to be quite forgiving if any breakage occurs and can be remedied by working it back together with either your fingers or the back of a spoon.
+It’s really easy to make and also quite forgiving if any breakage occurs, which can be easily remedied by working it back together with either your fingers or the back of a spoon.

 You’ll also have to compensate for the slightly smaller tart tin by reducing the amount of time baked.